Salif Sané

-Salif Sané (born 25 August 1990) is a professional footballer who plays as a defender for the Senegal national team.
+Salif Sané (born 25 August 1990) is a professional footballer who plays as a defender for Mérignac.

 Born in France, he represents Senegal at international level.

 Early and personal life

 Sané was born in Lormont, France to Senegalese parents.
 His older half brother is fellow footballer Lamine Sané.

 Club career

 Born in Lormont, Sané spent his early career playing club football in France for Bordeaux, Nancy and Nancy II.
 In June 2012 Sané rejected an offer from Belgian club Anderlecht.
 In May 2013 it was announced that he would transfer to German club Hannover 96 on 1 July 2013, signing a four-year contract with the club.

 On 11 April 2018, Sané announced that he would be leaving Hannover 96 at the end of the season.
 It was announced that he would sign for Schalke 04 for the 2018–19 season.
+Whilst playing in defence for Schalke, he contested and won more aerial duels than any other player in the Bundesliga.

-Sane was signed to become a key player for Schalke.
-His strength, athleticism and tackling ability has made many believe he has the potential to become one of the best defensive players in the Bundesliga.
-Sane's flexibility as a player has allowed him to play both in defence and in midfield.
-When he has played in defence, he has contested and won more aerial duels than any other player in the Bundesliga.
+After leaving Schalke, he returned to France, playing for Libourne, and Mérignac.